Day 1 - Venice, Verona

 sample itinerary and subject to change.
 On alternate weeks the cruise

 It's not how far nor how fast, it's the pleasure of the journey that keeps people coming back for more.

-Barging in Italy - Hotel Barges in Italy - Barge Charters Cruises Vacations Tours Trips
+Barging in Italy - Hotel Barges in Italy - River Cruises in Italy - Italian Barge Charters River Cruises Vacations Tours Trips